 When a student is hired, the Authorization Form must be completed by the student and their supervisor.
 Completed Forms can be dropped off at our office or submitted via email, fax, or intercampus mail.

-In addition, first-time hires (students who have never been paid through the NU Payroll system) are required to fill out a Personal Data Form, Federal W-4 Form, Illinois State W-4 Form, Direct Deposit Form, and I-9 (Employment Eligibility Verification).
-These forms can be downloaded from our website on the Forms page under Payroll Forms.
+- In addition, first-time hires (students who have never been paid through the NU Payroll system) are required to complete an I-9 (Employment Eligibility Verification) before the department submits the request for processing.

 Establish a Schedule

 Once a student is hired, the employer and employee should determine a mutually convenient work schedule.
 See Set Wages and Hours for more information on this process.
 Work-Study students may generally work from the Monday of the first week of classes through the last day of final examinations in June, including breaks.

 The maximum amount of hours that a student can work is 15 hours per week.
 Students scheduled during winter and spring break may work full-time; however, pay for overtime hours (any time over forty hours per week) is not permitted on work-study funds.
 Employers must pay these hours from their own account.
 Please remember that money earned during vacation periods counts towards a student's earnings limit.
 The Federal Work-Study Program is intended to help students offset the cost of their educational program, not to replace employees in the work place.